DEVSENSE/phptools-docs/docs/vscode/editor/intelliphp.md

 - **Framework Support:** Whether you're using Laravel, Drupal, WordPress, or any other PHP frameworks, IntelliPHP has you covered.
 - **Local:** IntelliPHP operates locally, no code leaves your machine EVER.
 - **Speed:** IntelliPHP was designed to run efficiently on CPU, no GPU is required!
 The suggestions are returned without any latency penalty caused by the network.
-- **Starred Pre-Select:** Most probable member completions are marked with a star ★ and shown at the top of the list.

 ## Accepting suggestions